andrija677/ayame-shell/README.md

 NOTE:Arch based distros only,Endeavour OS recommended.

+Also, if you previously installed another Hyprland/Quickshell dots, Ayame Shell will backup your previous configs,and replace them.

+Beware that some elements will remain when you upgrade to Ayame Shell. (will get fixed)

 Future updates will allow support for more distros. (hopefully)

 The bootstrap downloads the complete repository into a temporary directory and